-To overcome these challenges, Conagen’s scientists and engineers use modern synthetic biology tools to develop novel and renewable bio-based production platforms.
-We have designed chassis organisms for the production of various molecular classes.
-We are constantly pushing the frontiers of bio-manufacturing and discovering innovative solutions to improve our everyday lives.
+Conagen’s discoveries and molecular designs have been applied to the production of various molecular classes.
+And, we’re always pushing the frontiers of bio-manufacturing to discover and develop innovative solutions to improve our everyday lives.

 Conagen Inc. works in a broad range of research areas to support our partners’ product development and manufacturing goals.
 The fruits of our research and development are used in natural sweeteners, food ingredients, animal feed, fragrances, nutraceuticals, vitamins and supplements, pharmaceutical and veterinary products, and specialty and industrial chemicals.

 Terpenoids are among the most diverse secondary metabolite classes found in nature.
 Conagen has developed one of the most high-yielding fermentation platforms for producing sesquiterpenes, diterpenes, triterpenes, carotenoids, and related derivatives.

 Amino acids and derived compounds

 Aromatic amino acids (phenylalanine, tyrosine, tryptophan) for the feed and food industries.
 Many important pharmaceutical compounds, flavors, and industrial polymers are derived from these.